About - Osher

 The Osher Lifelong Learning Institute at the University of Kansas provides intellectually engaging and enriching classes and events solely for the joy of learning to diverse communities of lifelong learners, with a focus on those 50 years of age and older.

 The University of Kansas is one of 124 sites in 50 states selected by the Bernard Osher Foundation of San Francisco to become a member of the Osher Lifelong Learning Institute.
-Since our inaugural season in the fall of 2004, the Osher Lifelong Learning Institute at the University of Kansas has offered several hundred courses to more than 3,000 registered participants at 42 venues throughout Kansas and the Greater Kansas City area.
-In our 11 years, more than 125 instructors have shared their expertise, developing fascinating courses on a wide array of topics.
+Since our inaugural season in the fall of 2004, the Osher Lifelong Learning Institute at the University of Kansas has offered several hundred courses to close to 5,000 registered participants at 45 venues throughout Kansas and the Greater Kansas City area.
+In our 17years, more than 140 instructors have shared their expertise, developing fascinating courses on a wide array of topics.

 Formal partnerships have been developed and successfully sustained with nearly two dozen residential retirement communities in Kansas and Missouri.
 Additional Osher Lifelong Learning sponsorship's have been created with museums, art organizations, libraries, private foundations, higher education institutions including Regents Institutions, community colleges, senior centers and other community organizations.